BayernTourismus/mcp-server/README.md

 ### Integration Example

-Can be used for Claude Desktop an others
+Can be used for Claude Desktop an others.

+See https://modelcontextprotocol.io/quickstart/user how to include with Claude Desktop.

 ```json
 {